ImperialCollegeLondon/fair-data-repository/README.md

 ### Imperial Single Sign-On

-To be able to log in using Imperial SSO the following environment variables must be set.
+To be able to log in using Imperial SSO the following environment variables must be set:
-ICL_OAUTH_CLIENT_ID and ICL_OAUTH_CLIENT_SECRET.
+`ICL_OAUTH_CLIENT_ID` and `ICL_OAUTH_CLIENT_SECRET`.
 Appropriate values for use in development are available from the Imperial password safe.
 Ask Chris C-A for access.

 Direct links: